network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 To make an accurate measurement, the algorithm must reliably put the network in a state that represents those "working conditions".
-Once the network has reached that state, the algorithm can measure its responsiveness.
+During this process, the algorithm measures the responsiveness of the network.
 The following explains how
 the former and the latter are achieved.